Teach English Anywhere In The World!

 Module 2 – Parts and stages of a lesson – time management, group, needs analysis, writing aims and objectives, predicting problems, sample lesson plans at a range of levels

-NB The 190 Hour course is the same plus teaching practice.
+NB The 140 Hour course is the same plus a teaching practice.

-The length of time it takes to complete the course depends on your other commitments.
-There are approximately 150 or 190 hours of work in the course.
-As a general guideline most students complete the course within 3-6 months, however if more time is required this is not a problem
+The length of time it takes to complete the TEFL course depends on your other commitments.
+There are approximately 120 hours of work in the course.
+As a general guideline most students complete the course in approximately 8 weeks, however if you require more time this is not a problem.

 A1 – Distinction